-Mathematical and Analytical Reasoning - Graduates should be able to understand and apply computational skills, quantitative reasoning and symbolic reasoning to evaluate and solve problems systematically.
+Analytical Reasoning, Problem-Solving, and Technology - Graduates should be able to understand and use mathematical principles, analytical reasoning, and technological applications to critically evaluate data, solve problems, and effectively communicate findings verbally and graphically.

 Scientific Reasoning - Graduates should understand and be able to use scientific methodology and principles.